MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-1.md

 In this tutorial, you'll learn how to create a virtual network (VNet) and deploy a virtual machine (VM) to the VNet with the Azure CLI.
 This tutorial also covers Azure CLI specific concepts such as shell variables and output queries.

-This tutorial can be completed with the interactive experienced offered through Azure Cloud Shell, or you may [install the CLI](install-azure-cli.md) locally.
+This tutorial can be completed with the interactive experience offered through Azure Cloud Shell, or you may [install the CLI](install-azure-cli.md) locally.

 Use __ctrl-shift-v__ (__cmd-shift-v__ on macOS) to paste tutorial text into Azure Cloud Shell.